 At Our Lady’s we are determined to do all that we can to ensure that every pupil achieves success.
 We set ambitious individual performance targets based on a higher than average rate of progress.
 We expect pupils to work consistently hard and insist that they produce classwork and homework of the highest possible quality.
+Co-ordinating the curriculum as a whole is Mr R. Charnock, one of two Deputy Headteachers.

 Key Stage 3 – Years 7, 8 and 9